Simple LWR Client-Side Routing Example

 .
 Route handler modules determine the associated "view", which is the component to display when the application navigates to a location.

-In LWR, modules are always provided via promises.
+In LWR, route handler modules are dynamically imported, so they are provided via promises.
 Promises allow the module code to be lazily loaded, improving application performance.

 A simple route handler for a home page: